 1.2.2 Owing to the high computational cost of the EPS technique implying multiple model runs, only a limited number of GDPFS centres are able to operationally implement such systems.
-Moreover, with respect to severe weather forecasting, several GDPFS centres provide the forecaster with elaborated products such as maps of potential vorticity, convection indices, etc. A SWFDP will provide the opportunity to encourage operational forecasters to utilize and experiment with standard or newly developed products and procedures, which have already been introduced in GDPFS centres and which could be relevant to a number of NMHSs that have not yet used or applied them.
+Moreover, with respect to severe weather forecasting, several GDPFS centres provide the forecaster with elaborated products such as maps of potential vorticity, convection indices, etc. A SWFDP will provide the opportunity to encourage operational forecasters to utilize and experiment with standard or newly developed products and procedures, which have already been introduced in GDPFS centres and which could be relevant to a number of NMHSs that have not yet used or applied them especially in developing countries including least developed countries (LDCs) and small island developing states (SIDSs).

 1.2.3 Despite the increasing number of GDPFS centres that run limited-area NWP models, not all forecasters benefit from the recent progress of the NWP techniques or from the training necessary to efficiently use the large numbers of products available from GDPFS centres.

-1.3 The context of the THORPEX research and development programme
+1.3 The context of the WWRP/THORPEX research and development programme

-1.3.1 The Fourteenth World Meteorological Congress launched in 2003 a 10-year international research and development programme called THORPEX (The Observing System Research and Predictability Experiment) to accelerate improvements in the accuracy of one-day to two-week high impact weather forecasts.

-1.3.2 This programme, which aims to improve the skill of the weather forecasts especially for the case of high impact weather events by taking advantage of the probabilistic forecasts, will experiment with new techniques and products.
-In this context, the implementation of regional severe weather forecasting demonstration projects offers a real opportunity to prepare many NMHSs and all GDPFS centres to implement and benefit from the outcomes of the THORPEX research and development programme.
+1.3.1 The THORPEX (The Observing System Research and Predictability Experiment) was initially launched by Cg-XIV in 2003 as a 10-year international research and development programme to accelerate improvements in the accuracy of one-day to two-week high impact weather forecasts.
+In this context, the implementation of SWFDP regional subprojects offers a real opportunity to prepare many NMHSs and all GDPFS centres to implement and benefit from the outcomes of the THORPEX research and development programme.

+1.3.2 The SWFDP framework shall be used to implement modernizing enhancements to the forecasting process, as well as to provide a channel for the transfer of relevant promising S&T research and development outputs through trials, such as from the WWRP/THORPEX TIGGE project “Global Interactive Forecast System” (GIFS), and involves the WWRP/SERA to support effective propagation of benefits to society.
+Other examples include:

+Establish synergies with the High-Impact Weather (HIWeather) project, which aims to develop new forecast and weather impact tools, and seek to trial them with SWFDP as an operational platform and link to end-users;

+Link with Sub-seasonal to Seasonal (S2S) project for seamless forecasts;

+Continue to implement new verification methods through the SWFDP;

+Strengthen synergies with the Nowcasting research activities, including the Lake Victoria project.

+1.4 Underpinning the requirements of “Basic Systems”

+1.4.1 SWFDP regional subprojects represent the regional infrastructure to support national warnings programmes, including in collecting and conveying the requirements for the “Basic Systems” (including coordination with WIGOS and WIS), while addressing aspects related to severe weather forecasting and warning services.
+Examples of possible engagement of the other CBS OPAGs and CIMO include:

+WIGOS (e.g. regional centres could collect (radar) observations and provide composite mapping products which would support the work of the RSMC)

+WIS (e.g. support to enhance data collection, explore options for exchanging information between NMHSs and RTHs)

+SAT (e.g. SCOPE-NWC Nowcasting to support SWFDP with nowcasting capabilities, distribution of global and regional centre products through GEONETCAST)

+Observations from WIGOS and SAT used in verification of severe weather forecast

-2. THE GOALS OF THE SWFDP
+2. THE VISION AND GOALS OF THE SWFDP